 I am most interested in exploring creative, fluid solutions in a rapidly changing world where new technologies provide opportunities for employment and personal transitions, and interactions with forward-thinking individuals.
 I am committed to working with a collaborative mindset to transfer knowledge, ideas, and ability to mentor.
 I like working with cross-cultural teams in all settings.
-Personal interests include geological field investigations, theories of science and technology, poetry, tennis, and Latin American and Spanish literature.
+Personal interests include geological field investigations, theories of science and technology, poetry, tennis, and Latin American business trends and natural resources management; also Latin American and Spanish literature.

 2008 – Present

 American Association of Petroleum Geologists (Director of

 Education and Professional Development):